Phone Icon Request a Callback

 Can I switch between the two?

-Yes.
-You can “sever” a joint tenancy to become tenants in common, or vice versa, if both parties agree.
 We’ll handle the legal paperwork and make sure your interests are protected.

 Want to learn more?

-You can read more about the key differences between joint tenants and tenants in common on our dedicated blog here.
+You can read more about the key differences between Joint Tenants and Tenants in Common on our dedicated blog here.

 Why Choose GloverPriest

 You’ll get straightforward advice from experienced residential conveyancing solicitors who genuinely care about getting things right.
+You can also expect:

 With GloverPriest, you won’t be left guessing.
 Just clear guidance and personal support.